moov-io/terms-dictionary/README.md

 ## Sales

-- **CRM (Customer Relationship Management)**<a id="crm"></a>: One of many different approaches that allows a company to manage and analyse its own interactions with its past, current, and potential customers.
+- **customer relationship management (CRM)**<a id="crm"></a>: One of many different approaches that allows a company to manage and analyse its own interactions with its past, current, and potential customers.

 - **horizontal market**<a id="horizontal"></a>: A non-specialized market that doesn’t focus on a single niche and covers a wide range of industries (e.g., office supplies).

-- **LOI (Letter of Intent)**<a id="loi"></a>: A document declaring the preliminary commitment of one party to do business with another.
+- **letter of intent (LOI)**<a id="loi"></a>: A document declaring the preliminary commitment of one party to do business with another.
 The letter outlines the chief terms of a prospective deal.

-- **MSA (Master Service Agreement)**<a id="msa"></a>: A contract reached between parties, in which the parties agree to most of the terms that will govern future transactions or future agreements.
+- **master service agreement (MSA)**<a id="msa"></a>: A contract reached between parties, in which the parties agree to most of the terms that will govern future transactions or future agreements.
 A master agreement permits the parties to quickly enact future transactions or agreements, negotiating only the points specific to the new transactions and relying on the provisions in the master agreement for common terms.

-- **NDA (Non-Disclosure Agreement)**<a id="nda"></a>: A non-disclosure agreement is a legally binding contract that establishes a confidential relationship.
+- **non-disclosure agreement (NDA)**<a id="nda"></a>: A non-disclosure agreement is a legally binding contract that establishes a confidential relationship.
 The party or parties signing the agreement agree that sensitive information they may obtain will not be made available to any others.

 - **vertical market**<a id="vertical"></a>: a market that focuses on a specific industry, sector, or audience (e.g., organic grocery products).